Trump Consistently Bends Reality, Sells His Narrative In Interviews For Woodward Book

 Coats details his back-and-forth tension between loyalty to the chief executive and dismay at Trump's handling of facts and information.
 The president, he says, prefers to tell the story the way he prefers to see it — and the way he wants it told — regardless of the realities at hand.

-From among the president's intimates, the primary voices are his son-in-law Jared Kushner and Lindsey Graham, the senator from South Carolina.
-Though neither is directly critical of Trump, Woodward uses Kushner as a "reflector" of the central subject and Graham as a friend and advisor who has at least occasional points of disagreement with The Boss.
-Kushner offers up four things to read to understand Trump, one of which is Lewis Carroll's Alice in Wonderland -- and his Cheshire Cat.
+From among the president's intimates, the primary voices are his son-in-law, Jared Kushner, and Lindsey Graham, the senator from South Carolina.
+Though neither is directly critical of Trump, Woodward uses Kushner as a "reflector" of the central subject and Graham as a friend and adviser who has at least occasional points of disagreement with The Boss.
+Kushner offers up four things to read to understand Trump, one of which is Lewis Carroll's Alice's Adventures in Wonderland -- and his Cheshire Cat.

 Graham is characteristically intriguing, talking about his years of processing Trump's judicial appointments (a major trophy for the administration and Republican Senate).
-Graham says "we've weeded out some real wackos" on the way to installing 300 nominees to the federal bench — where they all now have lifetime appointments.
+Graham says that "we've weeded out some real wackos" on the way to installing 300 nominees to the federal bench — where they all now have lifetime appointments.
 Graham also relates the concerns he has heard in "frequent conversations" with Chief Justice John Roberts, who he says "doesn't want the Court, I think labeled as a political party."

-Graham also criticizes the photo op at St. John's church, across Lafayette Square from the White House, and the mounted police who cleared the square to make it possible.
+Graham also criticizes the photo op at St. John's Church, across Lafayette Square from the White House, and the mounted police who cleared the square to make it possible.
 Graham says he scolded Trump and told him people didn't like the way he held up the Bible.
 "Christians liked it," Trump says, according to Graham, who says he's a Christian and did not.

-A Plethora of Tell-Alls
+A plethora of tell-alls

 Trump books tend to fall in two categories.
 There are firsthand tell-alls penned by family and former associates, and then there are compendia of Trump stories compiled or witnessed by reporters and commentators.

 Woodward sold a great many copies of Fear, and this addition stands to dominate the latest crop as well.
 And it is a bumper crop.
 This month has already seen a scabrous collection from Michael Cohen, Trump's longtime personal attorney and fixer.
-Later this month we are expecting to hear from former national security advisor H.R.
+Later this month we are expecting to hear from former national security adviser H.R.
 McMaster, who had been replaced by John Bolton, whose scathing review of Trump on the world stage came out over the summer.

-And there are the far more personal stories from Mary Trump, a psychologist who is the president's niece, and Stephanie Winston Wolkoff, the former staffer and best friend of First Lady Melania Trump.
+And there are the far more personal stories from Mary Trump, a psychologist who is the president's niece, and Stephanie Winston Wolkoff, the former staffer and best friend of first lady Melania Trump.
 Suffice it to say both share with a vengeance.

 All of this was already out or in the pipeline before The Atlantic published the story that has preoccupied much of the media for a week, quoting four unnamed sources who say the president referred to dead soldiers personnel as "losers" and "suckers."